 If you love lifting and you’re looking for a new challenge, then you could tick that box by getting into the overhead squat.
 The overhead squat has to rank near the top of the list of supremely challenging exercises.

 If you’re a competing Olympic lifter looking for tips on your overhead squat, then this article isn’t for you.
 There are plenty of great articles about training for the overhead squat and improving your overhead squat by people who specialise in Olympic lifting.
-And if you’re looking for a detailed breakdown of the overhead squat and Olympic lifting in general, then this is an excellent and extensive tome on the topic.
+And if you’re looking for a detailed breakdown of the overhead squat and Olympic lifting in general, then ‘The Complete Guide to Olympic Weightlifting’ by Greg Everett is an excellent and detailed reference on the topic.

 Why is it so challenging?